vipulnaik/diet-exercise-health/profile-information/health-profile.md

 levels of inflammation that predict increased atherosclerotic risk, as the inflammation eggs on the process of plaque formation.

+Note that some labs report CRP in mg/dL.
+Any value reported in mg/dL needs to be mutiplied by 10 to get the corresponding value in mg/dL.

-So far, I have one reading of CRP showing it to be fairly low, and therefore suggestive that inflammation is not contributing to atherosclerotic risk for me.
+So far, all my CRP readings show it to be fairly low, and therefore suggestive that inflammation is not contributing to atherosclerotic risk for me.

 Reading date | C-reactive protein (mg/L)
 -- | --
+2025-09-10 (September 2025) | < 0.15
 2025-01-22 (January 2025)   | 0.24
+2016-12-12 (December 2016)  | 0.21

 ### GlycA